 Landing Pag Banner Dach Misery Of Maintenance Scaled

-Teams use SFTP for file transfer initiatives between trading partners, to backup servers, and to automate file transfer activity through batch workflows.
+Teams use SFTP for file transfer initiatives between trading partners, to back up servers and to automate file transfer activity through batch workflows.

-Pros and Cons of MFT vs SFTP
+Pros and cons of MFT vs. SFTP

-Feature Set
+Feature set

 When comparing the feature set of MFT vs SFTP, managed file transfer offers a range of additional features lacking in secure file transfer protocol.
-MFT offers workflow automation, monitoring, scheduling, and auditing, while SFTP is only used for secure data transfer.
+MFT offers workflow automation, monitoring, scheduling and auditing, while SFTP is only used for secure data transfer.

 Security

-Managed file transfer also offers more robust security-related features including end-user authentication, audit trails, and user access controls.
+Managed file transfer also offers more robust security-related features, including end-user authentication, audit trails and user access controls.
 While also a secure option for file transfer activity, SFTP only offers encryption for data in transit.

-Ease of Use
+Ease of use

 Because of the additional features and security capabilities, MFT solutions can be more complicated to manage and take longer to learn because they require additional configuration.
 SFTP is easy to use and set up but limited in other areas.